aakaru/Mini-Projects/README.md

 * Movies CRUD API

   A lightweight Go-based RESTful API for managing a movie database with full CRUD operations using Gorilla Mux router.

+* Egg Timer

+  A visually engaging egg timer app built with Go and Gio UI that displays an animated egg changing from white to yellow as your cooking timer progresses.